-A member may be granted a leave of absence in accordance with the Civil Service Commission Rules if the member accepts appointment to another classification until that probationary period is completed.
+An employee may be granted a leave of absence in accordance with the Civil Service Commission Rules if the member accepts appointment to another classification until that probationary period is completed.
+An employee's request will not be denied arbitrarily or capriciously.
+Upon the employee's written request, any reason for such denial will be provided to both CWA and the employee in writing.